MY BATTLE TO EXPOSE GOVERNMENT CORRUPTION (up to 7:45)

 - Read some of the comments written in response to Brooke’s talk.
 Try to figure out implications of each statement and say whether you agree or disagree with them:

 - WE need to remember, WE are the employers and THEY are the contract employees (4 years).
 They clearly need to respect the fact that WE pay them to do a job, and that WE have the right to ensure that WE are getting what WE are paying for.

-- My only concern though is where is the line the transparency of information and invasion of privacy start?
-Even politicians have the right to privacy but we as the people who put the in power have the right to know what they are doing with our resources, time etc etc etc.
+- My only concern though is where is the line between the transparency of information and invasion of privacy?
+Even politicians have the right to privacy but we as the people who put them in power have the right to know what they are doing with our resources, time, etc.

 - What I would love to know is how one implements something like that in countries where: